funkygao/fae/README.md

 ### TODO

+*   realtime tracking of concurrent sessions by client host
 *   session based profiler sampling, the whole session wholy sampled or not
 *   if mongodb not existent in config file, and mg query arrives, fae dies
 *   rate limit of connection of a given user